 Exhibits in this division need not be mature.
 Efforts should be made, however, to select as mature of entries as possible.
 Exhibitors are limited to two entries per class.
+Entries must be identified by hybrid or variety name.

 All classes calling for a gallon sample may have a $2\frac{1}{2}$ - 3 inch diameter styrofoam cylinder placed in the gallon.